Now Recruiting for T-STEP Research Study

 We want to compare the full T-STEP Program to the counseling component program.
 Study participants at this community college will be randomly assigned to receive either the Comprehensive T-STEP Program or the Counseling Program.
 Students have equal chances of being put in either program.
-Both programs involve a student workbook, are taught in a group setting and are provided during a 12-week semester [Fall or Spring].
-During the Spring 2021 semester, this program will be provided online in partnership with Guilford Tech Community College.
+Both programs involve a student workbook, are taught in a group setting, and are provided during a 12-week semester [Fall or Spring].
+During the Fall 2021 semester, this program will be provided online in partnership with Guilford Tech Community College.

 Young adults randomly assigned to receive the Comprehensive T-STEP Program, will: